wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.10.3

-> 2024.7.12
+> 2024.7.19

+Updates that require special attention:

-Node tag data structure update:
+1.Node tag data structure update

 The node tag data has been changed from a string array to an object array, mainly to support setting the style of a single tag.
 The current node tag data structure is as follows: